-AlloSeq HCT is a multiplexed, one-step PCR-based solution for the preparation of sequencing libraries from DNA extracted from biological samples of hematopoietic stem cell transplant recipients and donors.
+AlloSeq HCT is a multiplexed, one-step PCR-based solution for the preparation of sequencing libraries from DNA extracted from biological samples of hematopoietic stem cell transplant recipients and donors for Research Use Only purposes.
 The sequencing data generated (in FASTQ files) is used to calculate the % DNA from the recipient and donor(s) present in the biological sample to determine the level of genetic chimerism for the post-transplant recipient at the time the sample was collected.
 More information on AlloSeq HCT assay can be found in the AlloSeq HCT Assay IFU.